 When Love Hurts: How Hurting Someone You Love Hurts Your Relationship

-Being in a relationship means that there will naturally be some type of conflict and hurt feelings.
+A romantic relationship is the partnership of two people with different backgrounds, priorities, and communication strategies.
+Because of this, most romantic relationships will naturally experience moments of friction, conflict, and hurt feelings from time to time.
 As you grow comfortable with your partner, you may have less of a filter around them, causing you to say or do things you don’t really mean.
-While this doesn’t excuse abusive behavior, even happy, healthy couples hurt each other every now and again.
+While this doesn’t excuse abusive behavior, even happy, healthy couples may find that love hurts every now and again.
 Hurting someone you love can bring harm to your relationship, but it is possible to move past it with the right tools and understanding.

 When you hurt someone that you love, your relationship can inevitably change.
 Although every couple experiences conflict at some point, how each partner chooses to handle it can have a profound impact on what happens moving forward.
 While many people think that avoiding an argument can help save their relationship, this strategy may actually cause more harm than good.
-Choosing to avoid conflict in favor of comfort can cause emotional scars to callus as opposed to healing.
+Choosing to avoid conflict in favor of comfort can leave unresolved feelings and miscommunication.
 As time goes on, these old wounds can reopen with each new conflict, revealing raw, painful emotions underneath.
 Small disagreements may be blown out of proportion for seemingly no reason, not because your partner is “irrational,” but instead because they are reacting to conflict and pain that has compounded over time.

-When the wounds of past conflict are left unaddressed, they may also become infected by insecurity.
-Pain that has festered over time may quickly breed contempt and distrust; your partner may become more reluctant to talk to you about their feelings because they don’t trust that their needs will be met.
+When the wounds of past conflict are left unaddressed, they may exacerbate the challenges.
+Pain that has festered over time could lead to feelings like contempt, resentment, and distrust; your partner may become more reluctant to talk to you about their feelings because they don’t trust that their needs will be met.
 This, in turn, can complicate communication between you and your partner, quickly causing your relationship to deteriorate.
 Your partner may seem to avoid you, become unusually distant or irritable, or show less physical affection towards you.
 These warning signs may suggest that they are unhappy in the relationship.

 A relationship can be equally damaged if a conflict is mishandled.
 It’s not about intent; it’s about impact.
 When you hurt someone that you love, they often don’t care to hear why you caused them pain because it usually doesn’t change how you made them feel.
 Repeatedly telling your partner you didn’t mean to hurt them may send them the message that their feelings are less important than their perception of you.

 Similarly, pain caused by the people who love us can be amplified when it is played down.
 When you don’t understand how or why your actions hurt your partner as much as they did, you may dismiss their dismay by telling them to “calm down” or saying that they are “overreacting.”
-This attempt at de-escalation often only worsens the conflict.
+This attempt at de-escalation often only worsens the conflict because it dismisses the legitimacy of their feelings.
 Effective conflict resolution is predicated on your partner feeling heard; by invalidating their feelings and experiences, you are effectively stifling an opportunity to fix the problems between the two of you at that moment.

 When love is painful: Growing from conflict

-Dr. Julie Gottman says that “conflict is an opportunity to learn to love our partner better over time.”
+Dr. Julie Gottman relationship psychologist and co-founder of the Gottman Institute, says that “conflict is an opportunity to learn to love our partner better over time.”
 While this may sound counterintuitive initially, the science behind it is sound; when a couple has conflict, working together as a team to resolve their differences allows them to build a deeper feeling of trust that can strengthen their relationship.

 Many relationship experts note that some of the strongest relationships they’ve seen have been formed from overcoming conflict.
 So, how exactly do you build trust in a relationship after it’s been all but destroyed?
 The Gottman Institute suggests the idea of attunement, which refers to “the ability and desire to respect your partner’s inner world.”
 This may be easier said than done; for many of us, learning to respect our partner’s thoughts and feelings may mean coming to terms with the fact that we may not yet know how best to love them.
 These same relationship experts say that the research regarding attunement is detailed; and, while this work may be difficult, it can be done using six simple steps.